tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Once the client has transmitted the ClientHello message, it expects to see a HelloRetryRequest or a ServerHello from the server.
-However, if the server's message is lost, the client knows that either the ClientHello or the response from the server has been lost and retransmits.
-When the server receives the retransmission, it knows to retransmit.
+However, if the timer expires, the client knows that either the ClientHello or the response from the server has been lost.
+The client then retransmits the ClientHello message.
+When the server receives the retransmission, it knows to retransmit its HelloRetryRequest or ServerHello.

-The server also maintains a retransmission timer and retransmits when that timer expires.
+In addition the client maintaining a retransmission timer, the server also maintains a retransmission timer and retransmits when that timer expires.

 Note that timeout and retransmission do not apply to the